Found a lost pet?

 Are the kittens visibly dirty, cold, underweight, sick or injured?

-YES – Bring them to your county shelter or the closet veterinarian, immediately.
+YES – Bring them to your county shelter or the closest veterinarian, immediately.

 NO – Their mother is likely taking great care of them and out hunting for food.
 Estimate the kittens’ age by what they look like.